Early Alert & Referral System (EARS)

-Don't assume that your concern is limited only to your classroom, office or other campus setting.
-It's quite common to see the same concerns identified in other classrooms, in college housing and in other college activities.
+- Don't assume that the concern is only limited to your classroom, office or other campus setting.
+It's quite common that the same concerns are identified in others' classrooms, in college housing and in a variety of campus activities.

-When you submit an EARS Report, it's helpful to include attendance patterns, descriptions of behavior and/or details of incidents that offer helpful context in addressing the concern.
+- When submitting an EARS Report, it's helpful to include attendance patterns, descriptions of behavior and/or details of incidents that offer helpful context in addressing the concern.

-An EARS report does not have to be a first level of response.
+- EARS reports do not have to be a first level of response.
 Your relationship with the student should be a priority.
-Many choose to use EARS as a resources to support their own efforts.
+Many choose to use EARS as a resource to support their own efforts.

-The Dean of Students Office will treat your EARS reports with sesitivity to the confidential nature of the information you are sharing.
+- Be assured that your EARS report will be treated with sensitivity to the confidential nature of the information you might be sharing.

-This is a general office e-mail account and is checked multiple times each day.
+The general office email account is checked multiple times each day.
 Your message will be referred to one of the staff in the Dean of Students Office.

 Out of concern for the communication of confidential or personal information, please consider the following:

-- If you call and one of the Deans (Jim Bies, Beth Torkelson, or Mark Blackburn) are not available, ask to be forwarded to voicemail - don't disclose your report with the receptionist who may at times be a work study student.
+- If you call and one of the Deans (Jim Bies, Beth Torkelson, or Mark Blackburn) are not available, ask to be forwarded to voicemail.
+Don't disclose details of your report with a telephone receptionist who may at times be a work study student.